Herniated disc: Why not operate? (5 reasons)

 2. Surgery is not beneficial in the long term

-There are many studies that show that surgery is not necessarily more beneficial than "conservative" therapies over the long term.
+There are numerous studies which demonstrate that surgery is not necessarily more advantageous than “conservative” therapies in the long term.
 (Chan et al 2011).

-Worse still, in some rare cases, surgery can make pain and disability worse.
-This is called the “failed surgery syndrome”!
+Worse still, in some rare cases, surgery can worsen pain and disability.
+We call it “failed surgery syndrome”!

-Also remember that surgery can only correct the anatomy of the back (for example by nerve decompression by laminectomies, or by stabilizing the vertebrae with a arthrodesis to reduce instability).
-If the real cause of the problem is poorly identified, it is very likely that the operation will not bring any benefit!
+Also remember that surgery only corrects the anatomy of the back (for example by nerve decompression by laminectomy, or by stabilizing the vertebrae by arthrodesis to reduce instability).
+If the real cause of the problem is poorly identified, it is very likely that the operation will not provide any benefit!

 3. Surgery comes with its share of risks and complications